Yrahcaz7/Dungeon-of-Souls/README.md

 However, you can use your new knowledge to reach higher heights next time.

-Note: go to the '?' (top-right of the screen) in-game for more details.
+Note: go to the "?" at the top-right of the screen in-game for more details.

 ## Credits